apace100/origins-docs/docs/types/entity_condition_types/brightness.md

 }
 ```

-This example will check if the brightness level at the player's eyes is 0.5 or lower, which corresponds to a light level of 11 or below in any of the three default dimesnions.
+This example will check if the brightness level at the player's eyes is 0.5 or lower, which corresponds to a light level of 11 or below in any of the three default dimensions.